JonFD4/Sheldons-army/README.md

  ![images of CTA buttons ](readmeimages/CTAbuttons1.png) The CTA buttons direct user to the the game area and the rules section.
-They are responsive and when screen-width is smaller will transition into a column whereby click rules button will be underneath the click to play.
+They are responsive and when screen-width is smaller will transition into a column whereby "click for rules" button will be underneath the "click to play" button.

  ![images of rules page ](readmeimages/Rules-page.png)